Kong/docs.konghq.com/app/_src/gateway/upgrade/index.md

 ### Upgrades from 3.1.0.0 or 3.1.1.1

-There is a special case if you deployed {{site.base_gateway}} in hybrid mode and the version in use is 3.1.0.0 and 3.1.1.1. {{site.base_gateway}} removed the legacy WebSocket protocol, added a new WebSocket protocol between CP and DP in 3.1.0.0, and added back the legacy one in 3.1.1.2.
-So, upgrade to 3.1.1.2 first before moving forward to higher versions.
+There is a special case if you deployed {{site.base_gateway}} in hybrid mode and the version you are using is 3.1.0.0 or 3.1.1.1.
+Kong removed the legacy WebSocket protocol, added a new WebSocket protocol between CP and DP in 3.1.0.0, and added back the legacy one in 3.1.1.2.
+So, upgrade to 3.1.1.2 first before moving forward to later versions.

-Additionally, the new WebSocket Protocol has been completely removed since 3.2.0.0.
+Additionally, the new WebSocket protocol has been completely removed since 3.2.0.0.
 See the following table for the version breakdown:

 {{site.base_gateway}} Version | Legacy WebSocket (JSON) | New WebSocket (RPC)